Fourqua/Roblox-Development-Toolkit/README.md

 ## Contributing

-Contributions are welcome.
-To add a new module or improve an existing one:
+Contributions are insisted.
+Heres how to add a new module or improve an existing one:

 1. Fork the repository
 2. Create a new folder named in `PascalCase`